solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 - **Variables**: A variable is a storage location and an associated symbolic name which contains some known or unknown quantity or information, a value.
 Variables can be of different `types`
 	- `r = 3`

-- **Control Structures**: A control structure is a block of programming that analyzes variables and chooses a direction in which to go based on given parameters.
+- **Control Structures**: A control structure is a block of programming that analyses variables and chooses a direction in which to go based on given parameters.
 The term flow control details the direction the program takes (which way program control “flows”).
 Hence it is the basic decision-making process in computing; flow control determines how a computer will respond when given certain conditions and parameters.
 Some typical structures include
 	- If statement
 	- For loop
 	- Functions